How Can Teens Gain Weight? Facts And Tips

 • Consume whole fat milk or dairy products

-Whole fat dairy products are healthier than low-fat or skimmed products if you want to gain weight.
-Have full milk with cereal for breakfast, a cup of whole milk yogurt for lunch and rice pudding or cream and boiled veggies with whole milk for dinner.
-Include cottage cheese or any other variant of cheese in your daily meals.
+Whole-fat dairy products are more effective for weight gain than low-fat or skimmed variants.
+Incorporating full milk with cereal, whole milk yogurt, rice pudding, or cream-based dishes in meals helps in achieving calorie surplus.
+Include cottage cheese or any other variant of cheese in their daily meals.
 Use American mozzarella or cheddar cheeses made from full-fat milk to prepare snacks like pizzas and burgers at home.

-Whole milk has just one percent fat, but it is also rich in calcium, potassium, magnesium, and vitamin B-12.
+Whole milk has just one percent fat, but it is also rich in calcium, potassium, magnesium, and vitamin B-12 (21).

 • Eat a snack before bed

-Eating before bedtime may be a bad idea if you are trying to lose weight.
-Eating a bedtime snack can boost your attempts to gain weight.
-The body burns calories when you sleep.
-Also, the cell regeneration process is most active at night, when your body is at rest.
-Adding calories to your body before calling it a night can retain the calories you have added during the day, thus enabling weight gain.
+Eating before bedtime may be a bad idea when trying to lose weight.
+However, eating a bedtime snack can boost the attempts to gain weight.
+The body burns calories when asleep.
+Also, the cell regeneration process is most active at night, when the body is at rest.
+Adding calories to the body before calling it a night can retain the calories that have been added during the day, thus enabling weight gain.

-Eat a banana that is rich in calories or opt for a handful of pitted dates.
-You can also eat a dairy snack like yogurt, ice cream, or a fruit bowl.
-Have sliced veggies (carrots, beets or celery sticks) with a yogurt dip, cottage cheese chunks with fruit, oatmeal or pita bread with hummus, simply a glass of warm milk with dates.
+Give your child a banana that is rich in calories or give them a handful of pitted dates.
+They can also eat a dairy snack like yogurt, ice cream, or a fruit bowl.
+You can also give them sliced vegetables (such as carrots, beets, or celery sticks) with a yogurt dip, cottage cheese chunks with fruit, oatmeal, pita bread with hummus, or simply a glass of warm milk with dates.

 According to Mary Sabat, a nutritionist and ACE-certified personal trainer from Alpharetta, Georgia, “Bananas can be a good food choice for gaining weight, as they are high in calories and vitamins.
 Nuts and nut butter are also high in calories and low in density, so it is easier to eat more calories without feeling stuffed.
 Adding nut butter to the banana would also be a great way to add additional calories.”